jinritv/Streamer-match-makers/README.md

 [https://streamer-match-maker.herokuapp.com/](https://streamer-match-maker.herokuapp.com/)

+# Update Oct 19
+jinritv/Streamer-match-makers is now the central repository, and code from other places is merged into this repository.

+All previous commit histories and list of contributors (from this and other repositories) are also merged here.

 # Update Oct 12
 Updated the quiz and the database query logic, and many UI changes
 * quiz is now only 5 questions long, as decided on stream